top of page

 Trygve Mongstad

-• Conventional solar panels with conventional flat roof mounting structure
+Conventional solar panels with conventional flat roof mounting structure

 The solar panels cover a large portion of the green roof surface, creating shaded and damp areas beneath them.
 In these dark, moist spots, plants will grow quickly and try to reach the sunlight above the panels, eventually shading the installation and reducing energy production.
 As a result, frequent maintenance is required to remove the plants.
 Furthermore, the size of the solar panels complicates the maintenance process, as workers must lean over the panels carefully to remove weeds without applying too much pressure.
 In conclusion, this combination requires high maintenance and is not recommended.

 On the other hand, taking care of an extensive green roof equipped with vertical panels is easy and requires minimal effort: just a few sessions per year, preferably in spring and early autumn, will be enough to keep the sedum healthy and vibrant.
+The vertical, low-profile design of Over Easy's solar panels ensures that the plants receive ample water and sunlight, while the space between the panels makes it easy to walk through and perform necessary maintenance tasks.

 Man walking between vertical solar panels